CarrumDraws/MERNtut/server/readme.txt

 "npm init y"

 Add "type": "module" to package.json.
-This way we can use import instead of require
+This way we can use import instead of require.

 MongoDB Sign-In Data: dummyuser, dummyuser123
 Connect to MongoDB with your IPAddress > Select DB > Connect > Connect to your application (Drivers) > Copy connection string + add password > Add to .env as MONGO_URL.